Tips

 The top five metrics to track for marketing

 How do you know if your business is growing the way you want it to be?
-These 5 key metrics will point to your answer!
+These five key metrics will point to your answer!

 Today’s technology makes it easy to learn more about your audience than ever before by using Google Analytics.
 Consider using a paid system that offers automation for tracking metrics, then consult them regularly to adjust tactics.
 By monitoring metrics, you’ll gain important insights sooner.
 As a result, you’ll improve the engagement level of your content and site.